Require authentication for certain content

 • Hide secured items completely from the listing by filtering them out of the query.

-If you’re looking to expand upon the lesson from this guide, we recommend trying to implement this functionality in your own project.
+If you’re looking to expand upon the lesson we’ve just covered, try to implement this functionality in your own project.

 Specifically, check out: